 Matt promised in the contract to indemnify Aynne from any liability, which should have protected her from even the $28,000 in damages, but we’ll leave it to you to imagine how reliable a promised indemnity might be from a guy who did not even show up in court to defend himself.

 Stockly v.
 Doil, 870 A.2d 1208 (Me.
 2005).
 The Stocklys owned 20 acres of undeveloped land in Falmouth.
 Aynne Doil’s 30 acres of land abutted the Stockly property.
-Neither Aynne nor the Stocklys cleared their properties, which were naturally forested with a mix of mature hardwoods and softwoods, prior to spring of 2001.
+Neither Aynne nor the Stocklys cleared their properties, which were naturally forested with a mix of mature hardwoods and softwoods, prior to Spring 2001.

 It was then that Aynne hired Matt McCourt to selectively harvest timber on her property.
 Matt did the paperwork with the State, and helped Aynne get a copy of the tax map of her property.
 Aynne, who was not especially cartographically inclined, understood that Matt would determine the boundary of the property from the tax map, an impossible task.

 No matter, because Matt told Aynne he would indemnify her in the event that he trespassed on any land she did not own.
-The indemnification provision in the agreement was to Aynne, who didn’t want to liable for “anything that might … happen.”
+The indemnification provision in the agreement was to Aynne, who didn’t want to be liable for “anything that might … happen.”